pc2/heart2021-web/docs/index.md

 ### Latest Updates

+* 2021-06-11 We have to delay the opening of the registration site to Tuesday, 15 June.
 * 2021-06-05 Announcing that HEART'21 will be a free event, call for participation is published
 * 2021-06-05 [Conference program](https://events.uni-paderborn.de/event/119/timetable/) is now available.
 * 2021-06-02 Announced [keynote by Torsten Hoefler](keynotes.md) on Portable high-performance Python on CPUs, GPUs, and FPGAs